Ipod-Na-no/TheBotBible/docs/printing.md

 However, this process is inherently difficult.

 Requirements:

-A 3D printer with a low nozzle (clearance between the heat block and the tip) that can accept modified ASCII GCODE
+- A 3D printer with a low nozzle (clearance between the heat block and the tip) that can accept modified ASCII GCODE

-If you are trying to print with Brick Layers, you cannot use a Bambulabs printer or Bambu Studio.
+- If you are trying to print with Brick Layers, you cannot use a Bambulabs printer or Bambu Studio.
 From what I know, interlocking walls should work just fine.

-A Slic3r derived slicer (SuperSlicer, PrusaSlicer, OrcaSlicer) Many have had good luck with PrusaSlicer, including myself.
-Cura does not work.
+- A Slic3r derived slicer (SuperSlicer, PrusaSlicer, OrcaSlicer) _Many have had good luck with PrusaSlicer, including myself.
+Cura does not work._

-Python 3 on your computer.
-I’ve had good luck with Python 3.11, 3.13, and 3.14.
+-Python 3 on your computer. _I’ve had good luck with Python 3.11, 3.13, and 3.14._

-## If you need Python:
+### If you need Python:

 Open Terminal as an administrator.